BhumitArora/Differential-Privacy/README.md

 ## Usage

 This code was tested on macbook and was working fine.
 If you are a windows users do the required changes accordingly.
 If there is no problem in the installation of packages then you just need to run all the cells of logisticregress.ipynb file.

+## Dataset

+Dataset will be automatically downloaded when you will run the logisticregress.ipynb file.
+Dataset used --> Adult dataset.
+Manually download --> [dataset](https://archive.ics.uci.edu/dataset/2/adult)

 ## Contributing